Quikii/Ollama-run-async/ReadME.md

-The functions presented makes it simple for researchers in social sciences to run several Large Language Models loaded through Ollama asynchronously, at once.
+The functions presented in this package make it simple for researchers in social sciences to run several Large Language Models loaded through Ollama over documents stored in a .csv file asynchronously (at once).
 As such, all models used here have to be downloaded through the Ollama interface (https://ollama.com/).

 The functions can do two main things: